tableau/webdataconnector/README.md

 Hosted WDC Simulator
 ---------------
-You can rum the Simulator locally or use the hosted one here:
+You can run the Simulator locally or use the hosted one here:

 [Hosted WDC Simulator](http://tableau.github.io/webdataconnector/Simulator.html)